Use an SPF record to help with email delivery

 After you've updated the record , open a mailbox and head over to Settings → Connection Settings and click the Test Settings button.
 If an SPF record is found for your domain, you'll see the SPF status indicator change to Active.
 For testing the validity of your SPF record, we'd recommend using an SPF testing tool such as Kitterman.

-The SPF/TXT records can also be combined for multiple domains, using the "include" mechanism (ie. v=spf1 a mx include:helpscoutemail.com include:mydomainemail.com ~all).
+Only one single SPF record is allowed for a domain, but multiple domains can be listed within that one record using the "include" mechanism (ie. v=spf1 a mx include:helpscoutemail.com include:mydomainemail.com ~all).
 It's worth noting that all SPF records must limit the number of mechanisms and modifiers that do DNS lookups to a maximum of 10 per SPF check.

 If it the lookup does exceed 10, an error will be thrown.
 The "include", "a", "mx", "ptr", and "exists" mechanisms as well as the "redirect" modifier do count against this limit; while the "all", "ip4", and "ip6" mechanisms do not require DNS lookups and therefore do not count against this limit.

-Note: You'll need access to your domain host control panel to add or modify a record.
+Note: You'll need access to your DNS provider's control panel to add or modify a record.
 If you're already scratching your head on this one, get in touch with your nearest IT person and tell them what's up.
 Send them this article and they'll know what to do.